 But, she's determined not to let that happen.
 Despite recently getting a new job hosting a radio program at KJOY in Stockton, she has been looking for new computer equipment to replace the hard drive that broke down when temperatures in the school studio reached more than 100 degrees.

-She has also been working part-time overseeing automated programming to comply with FCC regulations and although Tom is now the Brentwood school district's technology coordinator, he's pitching in
+She has also been working part-time overseeing automated programming to comply with FCC regulations and although Tom is now the Brentwood school district's technology coordinator, he's pitching in to help.

 "My husband is one of the best in the business," Melissa Wilson said Wednesday.
 So, by tomorrow, we'll be back on the air with something, even if it means a limited play list that runs a station identification."